 Our Top Pick: UndetectedGPT

-UndetectedGPT starts at $19.99/month (Starter plan, with a free tier to test first) and outperforms Humbot's $12/month plan by such a wide margin that the price difference pays for itself in reliability alone.
+UndetectedGPT starts at $19.99/month (Plus plan, with a free tier to test first) and outperforms Humbot's cheaper plans by such a wide margin that the price difference pays for itself in reliability alone.

-Bypass rate: 96% vs 72% (our testing) or 76.1% (Zhumanizer's independent 8-detector test).
-That's a 20-24 point gap.
-Where Humbot fails roughly 1 in 4 times (and drops to a coin flip against Originality.ai), UndetectedGPT fails about 1 in 25.
+Bypass rate: 96.2% in our testing, versus Humbot's inconsistent results in the low-to-mid 70s.
+That's a 20-plus point gap.
+Where Humbot fails roughly 1 in 4 times (and drops below a coin flip against Originality.ai), UndetectedGPT fails about 1 in 25.
 Against Turnitin, where Humbot showed its worst inconsistency, UndetectedGPT consistently landed under 5%.
-Against Originality.ai (where Humbot managed just 45.5% in independent testing), UndetectedGPT scored under 4%.
+Against Originality.ai, where Humbot is weakest, UndetectedGPT scored under 4%.
 The consistency alone is worth the switch.
 You can actually trust the output without running a paranoid detection check every time.

-The Scribbr independent testing found that even the best AI detectors only achieve 76-84% accuracy overall.
+Independent 2026 benchmarking found that even well-regarded detectors top out around 79% accuracy, with double-digit false-positive and false-negative rates.
 There's a window.
 But you need a tool that consistently finds it.
 UndetectedGPT does.
 Humbot stumbles through it sometimes.

 UndetectedGPT also offers something Humbot doesn't: multiple humanization modes.
 You're not stuck with one-size-fits-all processing.
 Need to beat Turnitin on an academic paper?
 Crank it up.
 Just need to clean up a LinkedIn post?
 Use the lighter mode that preserves more of your original voice.
 Humbot gives you a single button.
 UndetectedGPT gives you a toolkit.

 There's genuinely no reason to stay on Humbot once you've tried UndetectedGPT.
 Same simplicity.
-Higher bypass rate (96% vs 72%).
+Higher bypass rate.
 More consistent results.
 And a free tier so you can see the difference before paying anything.

 Pros